vycke/crinkles.dev/src/writing/a-nth-child-css-trick.md

 You might also think using `:nth-child(n)` would allow you to achieve the same, without all the custom properties.
 Unfortunately, the `n` is not useable in the `calc()` function.
 So, we use custom properties.

+Lastly, there is also the `counter()` function, as pointed out by [Šime Vidas](https://elk.zone/mastodon.world/@simevidas@mastodon.social/109752614707368503).
+This is a powerful function that has a lot of other attributes that can be set, like a reset of the counter.
+However, this one is also not available in the `calc()` function.

 ## How to set it up
 On the highest level of your CSS, you define a list like the one below.
 This results in all elements having access to a `--nth-child` custom property.
 At least as long as you don’t exceed the length of your list.